akosbordas/simple-stock/readme.txt

 Executing:

+1. build project: mvn clean install
-1. cd to target folder
+2. cd into target folder
-2. execute the folowing command: java -jar super-simple-stock-1.0-SNAPSHOT.jar **Note: if you want to specify how many trades should be generated add the number of trades as an extra parameter: java -jar super-simple-stock-1.0-SNAPSHOT.jar 50
+3. execute the following command: java -jar super-simple-stock-1.0-SNAPSHOT.jar **Note: if you want to specify how many trades should be generated add the number of trades as an extra parameter: java -jar super-simple-stock-1.0-SNAPSHOT.jar 50

 Classes: